WilliamUW/SuiOverflowHackathon/README.md

 > * Contributors are rewarded for their insights
 > * Data is immutable and transparent
 > * Access is fair and equitable

+### 🎯 Track Justification

+We've chosen the **Explorations Track** with a focus on **Global Coordination** because our project creates a decentralized alternative to Glassdoor by enabling job seekers worldwide to contribute and access interview questions through a community-owned database.
+By leveraging Sui's blockchain technology, we're building a global knowledge network where contributors are fairly rewarded for sharing their interview experiences, and users can access verified company insights from around the world.
+This project represents a novel approach to global coordination in the $2.4B interview preparation industry, demonstrating how blockchain technology can create more equitable and transparent systems for sharing professional knowledge that's not owned and sold by private corporations.

 ## 🧠 How It Works